-Select the bitmap and click save to save the original image.
-In it's an embedded JPEG this saves the original JPEG file.
-Other bitmap types are best saved as a PNG bitmap type.
+Select the bitmap and click SAVE will save the original image.
+In the case of an embedded JPEG this will save the original JPEG file.
+Other bitmap types are best saved as PNG bitmap type.

 Bitmap Properties

 The PROPERTIES button will display information about the selected bitmap in the gallery.
 It also provides a way to stop image smoothing when bitmaps are enlarged.
 Usually all bitmaps are smoothed when enlarged, or zoomed into, on screen.
 There is a check-box option in the Properties dialog to turn this feature off, so that individual pixels are visible when you zoom in.